Skip to Content

 There are no absolutes with computers and security, but I believe my hosting and development services to be appropriate to the organizations I serve, and considerably better than most comparable services.
 Here are a few ways that I work to maintain privacy and security for the sites I host.

-1. I only use well-designed, well-maintained software.
+1. I only use well-designed, well-maintained, secure software.

 I keep up to date with all available security patches from Drupal and CiviCRM, as well as the software stack that these run on (i.e. Apache, Mysql, PHP and Linux).